-It’s the third Monday of February, and that means it’s Presidents’ Day, which got us thinking here at Naked Armor about an American president’s shaving habits.
-After all, it has been a century since we have had bearded presidents.
+It’s the third Monday of February, and that means it’s Presidents’ Day,1 which got us thinking here at Naked Armor about an American president’s shaving habits.
+After all, it has been a century since our presidents have sported facial hair.
+So, why don't presidents have beards or mustaches?

 - The Presidential Barber

 Wikipedia has a list of American presidents with facial hair.
 But of course, we had to confirm it ourselves.
-As it turns out, according to Quartz, the majority of men who have held the office of the President of the United States have been clean-shaven, even our Founding Fathers.
+As it turns out, according to Quartz,2 the majority of men who have held the office of the President of the United States have been clean-shaven, even our Founding Fathers.3

 Why Presidents Don’t Have Beards